February 21–23, 2023

 The Celebration Continues

 After greeting family on Shiniin Negen, Mongolians visit friends and coworkers' families on the following days of Tsagaan Sar.
-The fifteenth day of the lunar year is particularly auspicious.
-Even months after Tsagaan Sar, Mongolians greet each other with zolgolt on their first meeting of the lunar year.
+The fifteenth day (the first full moon) of the lunar year is particularly auspicious.